BaderLab/scClustViz/README.md

 #' @export

 viewMyData <- function(outPath="./",imageFileType="pdf") {
-  filePath <- system.file("packageData/MyDataTitle.RData",package="MyDataPackage")
+  filePath <- system.file("packageData/MyDataTitle.RData",
+                          package="MyDataPackage")
   cellMarkers <- list()
-  # If you have a list of cell-type marker genes for you data, add them here!
+  # If you have a list of cell-type marker genes for you data,
+  # add them here!

-  # Change "org.Hs.eg.db" to the appropriate AnnotationDbi object for you data.
+  # Change "org.Hs.eg.db" to the appropriate AnnotationDbi object for your
-  # This way if your user has the library installed, it will be used, otherwise
+  # data.
+This way if your user has the library installed, it will be used,
-  # it will be skipped without causing any errors.
+  # otherwise it will be skipped without causing any errors.
   if (require("org.Hs.eg.db",quietly=T)) {
     annotationDB <- org.Hs.eg.db
     scClustViz::runShiny(filePath=filePath,